liquidprompt/liquidprompt/README.md

 * the name of the current branch if you are in a version control repository (git, mercurial or subversion), in green if everything is up to date, in red if there is changes, in yellow if there is pending commits to push;
-* the number of pending commits, if any;
+* the number of added/deleted lines, if changes have been made and the number of pending commits, if any;
 * the error code of the last command, if it has failed in some way;
 * a smart mark: ± for VCS directories, $ for simple user, a red # for root.